How the singer Jax scored a record deal thanks to her TikTok parody songs

-There was never another career option for Jackie “Jax” Miskanic besides singing and songwriting.
+There was never another career option for Jax besides singing and songwriting.
 “To be honest, I’m not very good at anything other than music,” she says.
 “I eat, sleep, and breathe it.
 It’s my therapy.
 It’s the way I communicate with people.
 It’s the easiest thing for me.”

 What wasn’t so easy was finding her big break.